Make your business legible to Capital

 They become hard to explain.

-Individual product decisions exist, but they don’t resolve into a clear business story.
+Individual product decisions exist, but they don't converge into a clear answer to what the business is optimizing for.

 When this goes unresolved, growth slows, conviction weakens, and capital conversations stretch longer than they should.